-The word Liberty comes from the Latin liber or "(free) people".
+The word Liberty comes from the Latin libre or "free man".
 In the cultural context that means a family with:

-- Its own plot of land, free-and-clear, situated in a robust ecosystem providing clean air and clean water - Health care as good as any king or potentate might get - Enough food in the cellar or in the fields or on the hoof to prevent hardship for the coming vear. - A community of similar families helping one another in bad times, and rejoicing together in good times.
+- Its own plot of land, free-and-clear, situated in a robust ecosystem providing clean air and clean water - · Health care as good as any king or potentate might get - Enough food in the cellar or in the fields or on the hoof to prevent hardship for the coming year. - A community of similar families helping one another in bad times, and rejoicing together in good times.